 The California Multiple Subject Teaching Credential is structured in two tiers-the Preliminary and the Professional Clear.
-The Preliminary credential is effective for a five-year period and is non-renewable.
-Before expiration, you must complete additional course work to obtain the Professional Clear.
+The Preliminary Credential is effective for a five-year period and is non-renewable.
+Before expiration, you must complete additional coursework to obtain the Professional Clear.
+(The Internship program leads to this credential.)

-A student may enroll in the preliminary credential program as a B.A. or M.A. degree student, as a B.A. student using the ABLE option, or as a post-B.A. student enrolled only in the preliminary credential program.
+A student may enroll in the Preliminary Credential program as a B.A. or M.A. degree student, as a B.A. student using the ABLE option, or a post-B.A. student enrolled only in the Preliminary Credential program.
 Holders of this credential teach most frequently at the elementary and early childhood level.